-The HOS Newsletters contain information about HOS products, services, and timelines; program updates; self-paced training programs; and other relevant topics, such as sharing of best practices.
-HOS Newsletters are circulated semiannually via email, in winter and summer, to plan contacts and users of the HOS technical support, and are posted on the HOS website.
-If you would like to receive the HOS Newsletters, contact the HOS Information and Technical Support team at hos@HCQIS.org.
+The HOS Newsletters include information about HOS products, services, and timelines; program updates; self-paced training programs; and other relevant topics, such as sharing of best practices, and highlights of recent research.
+HOS Newsletters are circulated semiannually via email, in winter and summer, to Medicare Advantage Organization (MAO) and PACE contacts and users of HOS technical support.
+HOS Newsletters are also posted on the HOS website.
+If you would like to receive the HOS Newsletters, contact the HOS Information and Technical Support team at hos@hsag.com.